SalomonMalka/Black-and-white-image-colorization/README.md

 ## Further development ideas

-1. Try to expand our work to more facial expression datasets.
+1. Training with bigger dataset and on more epochs
-2. Try different uses of the attention mechanism.
+2. Try different perceptual loss functions to see if training times can be shorter.

 ## References